Undergraduate Admissions - Mathematics Placement Testing

 The specific placement exam taken by each student is determined by his/her anticipated area of study.
-Students who plan to major in a field requiring MTH 14800 or above, including Biology, Chemistry, Computer Information Systems, Computer Science, Economics, Elementary and/or Special Education, Exercise Science, Mathematics, Middle School Math or Science Education, Pre-Engineering, Pre-Medicine, Pre-Nursing, or Secondary Biology or Chemistry Education, should prepare to take one of the Algebra-Calculus placement exams.
+Students who plan to major in a field requiring MTH 14800 or above, including Biology, Chemistry, Computer Information Systems, Computer Science, Economics, Education, Exercise Science, Mathematics, Pre-Engineering, Pre-Medicine, or Pre-Nursing, should prepare to take one of the Algebra-Calculus placement exams.
 Students majoring in any other area, and those students who have not yet decided on a major, should prepare to take the General Education placement exam.

 What is the exam format?

 How can I prepare for the Mathematics Placement Exam?

 Students may retake the mathematics placement exam once per semester.
 Students must wait at least thirty (30) days, following the first attempt, to retake any math placement exam.
 Students are welcome to use the WCOnline Scheduling System if interested in signing up for a retake of any math placement exam (Note: In the “Choose a schedule” drop down menu, students must select “St. Charles Mathematics Placement”).
 Please indicate in the notes that a retake is desired and the math placement administrator will contact you with available times.

 Can the Mathematics Placement score be used to show proficiency in a particular math course?

 No. The math placement exams are for placement purposes only.
 These tests will NOT be used to show proficiency.
 Students who wish to validate math proficiency via examination should contact the Lindenwood University Mathematics Department for more information regarding this process.